Large-Scale Classification of Structured Objects using a CRF with Deep Class Embedding: CRF With Normalized Class Embedding

-This surrogate likelihood function whose samples are pairs of objects and corresponding neighboring labels can be used at train time to accelerate the training process.
-Because the model is stationary and conditionally independent of indirect neighbors, breaking the samples from sequences into adjacent pairs of direct neighbors does not necessarily eliminate significant contextual information.
-Rather, when learning the non-convex objective of class-embedding CRF, it may enrich the training dataset, improve the stochastic nature of the SGD optimization process, simplify and improve regularization techniques such as batch-normalization, and help prevent overfitting since there are many more object samples than sequence samples, and the mini-batches are composed of adjacent pairs of objects taken from random training samples.
+The proposed objective (\ref{Loss}) does not necessarily eliminate significant contextual information.
+Rather, when learning the factorized CRF, it may enrich the training dataset, improve the stochastic nature of the SG optimization process and help to prevent overfitting since there are many more object samples than sequence samples, and the mini-batches are composed of adjacent pairs of objects taken from random training samples.
 In contrast, restricting the mini-batches to contain full sequences, would decrease the model's freedom to discover better solutions for the objective of pairwise transition parameters.
-In fact, as we empirically show in the next section, optimizing the local approximate likelihood with object-level batch-normalization yields better results than optimizing the unnormalized global LC-CRF likelihood.
-In the appendix we review standard likelihood approximation strategies for efficient CRF training and show that the training method we are using in this study can be viewed as a simplified version of the piecewise-pseudolikelihood approximation \cite{sutton2007piecewise}.
+In fact, as we empirically show in the next section, optimizing (\ref{Loss}) yields better results than optimizing the exact likelihood (\ref{LossSeq}).
+Note that the computational complexity of the approximated likelihood (\ref{Loss}) is linear in the number of classes and therefore the training process is much faster.